beanvalidation/beanvalidation.org/contribute/index.md

 ## <a name="proposals"></a>Proposals

-If you think some new feature should be added to Bean Validation or you want to influence the shape of new Bean Validation features, come and join our [development mailing list](https://lists.jboss.org/mailman/listinfo/beanvalidation-dev).
+If you think some new feature should be added to Jakarta Bean Validation or you want to influence the shape of new Jakarta Bean Validation features, come and join our [development mailing list](https://lists.jboss.org/mailman/listinfo/beanvalidation-dev).
 In addition, you can have a look at the current proposals discussions [here](/proposals/).

 ## <a name="contributions"></a>Contributions